karlesnine/Berrybouy-FTP/README.md

 **Single run for a simple FTP / SFTP server in AWS**

-Use [vagrant](https://www.vagrantup.com/) to create a FTP / SFTP server for a single user on one of the [smallest instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/t2-instances.html) of [AWS](http://aws.amazon.com) and store your uploaded data directly on a [S3 bucket](https://aws.amazon.com/s3/?nc1=h_ls).
+Berrybouy FTP use [vagrant](https://www.vagrantup.com/) to create a FTP / SFTP server for a single user on one of the [smallest instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/t2-instances.html) of [AWS](http://aws.amazon.com) and store your uploaded data directly on a [S3 bucket](https://aws.amazon.com/s3/?nc1=h_ls).

 ## Why Vagrant ?
 Vagrant provides easy way to configure, reproducible, and portable work environments and built a server

 ## Why AWS S3 bucket ?
-Amazon S3 is reliable and accessible
+* Amazon S3 is reliable and accessible
-* Amazon S3 provides infrastructure “designed for durability of 99.999999999% of objects.”
+* Amazon S3 provides infrastructure *designed for durability of 99.999999999% of objects.*
-* Amazon S3 is built to provide “99.99% availability of objects over a given year.”
+* Amazon S3 is built to provide *99.99% availability of objects over a given year.*
 * You pay for exactly what you need, with no minimum or up-front fees.
 * With Amazon S3, there’s no limit to how much data you can store or when you can access it.

 ## Features
 * One setting file only
-* Optional run on virtualbox for debug or test
 * One ftp user only
 * Smallest AWS instance
 * FTP or SFTP
-* Storage directly on S3
+* Storage directly on S3 bucket
-* Serveur can be trashed or switch of after upload
+* Serveur can be trashed after upload
-* Dowload from S3
+* Dowload by http from S3 bucket
+* Optional run on virtualbox for debug or test

 ## Dependency
 * [vagrant](https://www.vagrantup.com/)